Benzodiazepine-Associated Risks

 • When used in older people for long-term use this can increase the risk of memory problems, drowsiness, falls, and motor vehicle accidents.

-• Long-term use can lead to tolerance where the body needs higher doses to get the same benefit as when the medication was first started.
+• Long-term use can lead to tolerance where the body needs higher doses to get the same benefit as when the medication was first started.² Long-term use may also lead to physical dependance where symptoms develop when the medication is suddenly stopped.

 Side effects

-• Severe side effects of this medication are trouble breathing, severe drowsiness, slowed heart rate, low blood pressure, and fainting.
+• Severe side effects of this medication are trouble breathing, severe drowsiness, slowed heart rate, low blood pressure, and fainting.¹ ²

-• Some benzodiazepines can last for a long time and build up in the body, which can increase the risk of side effects.
+• Some benzodiazepines can last for a long time and build up in the body, which can increase the risk of side effects.⁴

 • Benzodiazepines should be used with caution when taking other medications that cause drowsiness, such as opioid pain medications, as this can lead to overdose, hospitalization, and possibly death.

-• Benzodiazepines can be addictive and lead to severe mental and physical addiction.
+• Benzodiazepines can lead to severe mental and physical dependance that increases the risk of developing a substance use disorder.

-• Most people that become addicted are prescribed the medication.
+• Most people that develop a substance use disorder were prescribed the medication.⁷

 Other safety information

-• There is little evidence that shows benzodiazepines are helpful for treating PTSD and may even worsen symptoms.
+• There is little evidence that shows benzodiazepines are helpful for managing PTSD and may even worsen symptoms.

 • Alcohol should NOT be used when taking benzodiazepines.